Phyllis Hudecki

 Phyllis Hudecki is an American educator from Oklahoma.
-Hudecki was appointed by Governor of Oklahoma Mary Fallin to serve as her Secretary of Education.
-As Secretary, Hudecki oversees all aspects of elementary and secondary education, vocational education and higher education for the State.
+Hudecki was appointed by Governor of Oklahoma Mary Fallin to serve as her Secretary of Education, and served in this role from 2011 to 2013.
+As Secretary, Hudecki oversaw all aspects of elementary and secondary education, vocational education and higher education for the State.

 Biography

 Originally from Morris, Oklahoma, Hudecki received her bachelor's degree and doctorate degree from Oklahoma State University.
 She received an educational specialist degree in education administration from the University of Missouri-Kansas City and a master's degree in education from the University of Connecticut.